priyambj/erudite-py/README.md

 ```
 docker run -i -t -p 8888:8888 floriangeigl/erudite
 ```
 The framework within the docker image can be found at /home/erudite/erudite/.
 Please consider using ```git pull``` within this directory to update to the latest version available.
 The included ipython notebooks should then be available at localhost:8888.
+Hint: If you need root privileges within the container add ```-u root``` to the run command.

 ### Updating to the latest docker image
 After the inital run you can always update to the latest docker image using: